USAJOBS/ATP-Support/job-announcement-playbook/details/overview.md

 ### Open and closing dates
 The open date is the first day an applicant can submit an application.
 The closing date is the last day an applicant can submit an application.

-The job announcement will automatically close at 11:59pm EST on the closing date.
+The job announcement will automatically close at 11:59 p.m.
+ET on the closing date.

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__required-by-usajobs">